osagiestar/osagiestar/README.md

 <hr>

-I am a Software Engineer and Full Stack Web Developer graduate from the Code Your Future bootcamp.
+I am a Software Engineer.

  🔭 I’m currently studying for my AWS certification <br>
  💯 I’m also perfecting on TDD for full web application and implementation <br>